xames3/smart/docs/source/index.rst

 the nuances of software design, I find joy in making technical concepts relatable and easy to grasp.

-Early in my Software Engineering career, I heard a quote...
+Early in my software engineering career, I heard a quote from Richard Feynman

 .. epigraph::